Suvam990/Suvam990/README.md

 - 👋 Hi, I’m @Suvam990
 - 👀 I’m interested in web and aplliction development
-- 🌱 I’m currently learning artificial intelligence/machine learning
+- 🌱 I’m currently python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me subamlama13@gmail.com
 - 😄 Pronouns: he/him